RHI public inquiry hearings delayed

 During their time in office, Mrs Foster and Mr Bell were in charge at the former Department of Enterprise, Trade and Investment which oversaw the design and implementation of the scheme.

-The chairman may also decide that the former ministers can be legally represented at the the hearings.
+The chairman may also decide that the former ministers can be legally represented at the hearings.

 They are among 23 individuals, or organisations afforded the special status.